MMformer with Adaptive Transferable Attention: Advancing Multivariate Time Series Forecasting for Environmental Applications: Experiments Application and Results

-By comparing the performance of the three models on these visualization plots, it is clear that the MMformer architecture is more effective at learning both the global trends and local interactions between features, even when the dataset dimensionality is greatly reduced.
-The quantitative metrics and visual analysis on the (331,1277,7) and (2415,276,2) datasets confirm that MMformer outperforms iTransformer, Transformer, and SARIMAX in modeling complex MTS relationships, demonstrating robust stability and generalization.
+By comparing the performance of these baseline models on metrics and visualization plots, it is clear that the MMformer is more effective at learning global trends and local interactions between features on real-world data.
+Whether it is an air quality dataset or a climate dataset, our combined quantitative evaluation and systematic graphical analysis provide compelling evidence of the MMformer's superior performance compared to the iTransformer, PatchTST, TimesNet, and Transformer strong baseline models on real-world environmental datasets.
+To further evaluate MMformer's generalization capabilities, we applied it to the widely adopted MTS datasets, PEMS.

+\paragraph{Comparative Analysis of Prediction Methods in Widely Used MTS Datasets} To further validate MMformer's generalization capabilities across diverse MTS benchmarks, we conducted a comparative analysis on the widely used PEMS datasets.
+The evaluation utilized four PEMS datasets (PEMS03, PEMS04, PEMS07, and PEMS08), with a sequence length of 40 and a prediction length of 10.
+MMformer is benchmarked against iTransformer, TimesNet, PatchTST, and Transformer, employing MSE, MAE, and MAPE as key evaluation metrics.

+The experimental results, as detailed in Tables \ref{table9} through \ref{table11}, indicate that MMformer consistently delivers superior performance across the evaluated PEMS datasets.
+The evaluation focuses on Mean Squared Error (MSE), Mean Absolute Error (MAE), and Mean Absolute Percentage Error (MAPE).

+On the PEMS03 dataset, MMformer exhibited the best performance, achieving the lowest MSE (0.066), MAE (0.173), and MAPE (9.801\%).
+TimesNet followed, with an MSE of 0.075, MAE of 0.179, and MAPE of 10.706\%.
+Compared to MMformer, iTransformer's MSE and MAE increased by 21.212\% and 9.249\%, respectively.
+PatchTST shows increases of 51.515\% in MSE and 26.590\% in MAE, while Transformer's MSE and MAE increased by 75.758\% and 30.636\%, respectively.

+For the PEMS04 dataset, MMformer again demonstrated superior performance, obtaining the best MSE (0.201), MAE (0.225), and MAPE (12.803\%). iTransformer ranked second with an MSE of 0.255, MAE of 0.252, and MAPE of 14.496\%.
+Compared to MMformer, iTransformer’s MSE and MAE increased by 26.866\% and 12.000\%, respectively.
+PatchTST's MSE and MAE increased by 31.841\% and 20.444\%, while Transformer’s MSE and MAE increased by 65.174\% and 42.222\%, respectively.

+In the PEMS07 evaluation, iTransformer led in MSE (0.067), MAE (0.168), and MAPE (10.131\%).
+MMformer also performed well, ranking third with an MSE of 0.075, MAE of 0.195, and MAPE of 11.428\%.
+TimesNet secured the second position in MSE (0.075), MAE (0.175), and MAPE (10.524\%).
+Compared to iTransformer, MMformer’s MSE and MAE increased by 10.667\% and 13.846\%, respectively.
+TimesNet's MSE is comparable to MMformer's, with an MAE increase of 10.256

+MMformer’s performance is also strong on the PEMS08 dataset, achieving the best MSE (0.196), MAE (0.226), and MAPE (12.684\%). iTransformer ranked second with an MSE of 0.270, MAE of 0.253, and MAPE of 14.341\%.
+Compared to MMformer, iTransformer's MSE and MAE increased by 37.755\% and 11.947\%, respectively.
+PatchTST’s MSE and MAE increased by 52.041\% and 25.221\%, while Transformer’s MSE and MAE increased by 229.592\% and 70.796\%, respectively.

+Overall, MMformer demonstrated a consistently strong performance across the PEMS datasets.
+The experiments validate that MMformer is a viable and robust model for multivariate time series forecasting tasks, achieving SOTA or near-SOTA performance across multiple datasets and metrics.
+While iTransformer performs exceptionally well on the PEMS07 dataset, MMformer performs better on the other datasets.
+The highlights MMformer’s effectiveness and robustness in handling high-dimensional and complex MTS forecasting tasks, thus showcasing its substantial potential for environmental applications and other domains with similar data characteristics.